Make-School-Courses/MOB-2.1-Local-Persistence-in-iOS/Lessons/03-Unit-Testing/Readme.md

 Write a test to make sure this works.

 Stretch challenge: Try refactoring `makeTitle` to use the higher order function `map`.

+### Test No. 3

+Now let's try doing the same thing for a different component in the app.

+Add a UITextfield to a view controller, include a placeholder to it and test the integrity of the message, make sure it's the right one.

+Note: This might need more XCTest UI related components, feel free to google how to.

 ## Overview/TT